SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Methodology

 \textbf{Prototype Clustering via Intra-Class Variability.} Given the inter-class structure induced by the TPN, we further introduce learnable prototypes to capture rich intra-class variability.
-For each task, we maintain a prototype bank $\mathcal{P}$ with $M$ prototypes for each class $k \in \{1,\dots,K\}$:

-The prototype bank $\mathcal{P}$ is initialized via $k$-means clustering \citep{lloyd1982least} on unlabeled TPN embeddings grouped by predicted prior labels.
+For each task, we maintain a prototype bank $\mathcal{P}$ with $M$ prototypes for each class $k \in \{1,\dots,K\}$: $ \mathcal{P}=\{p_{k,m} \in \mathbb{R}^d | m \in \{1,2,...,M\} \}. $ The prototype bank $\mathcal{P}$ is initialized via $k$-means clustering on unlabeled TPN embeddings grouped by predicted prior labels.
 For a sample $X_i$ and a prototype $p_{k,m}$, we compute their affinity using cosine similarity:

 For class $k$, let $\mathcal{I}_k$ denote the index set of samples assigned to $k$ with $B_k = |\mathcal{I}_k|$.
 We define the class-wise similarity matrix $S^{(k)} \in \mathbb{R}^{B_k \times M}$ with entries $s^{(k)}_{i,m}$.
 Accordingly, a soft sample-to-prototype assignment ${Q}^{(k)}_{i,m} = exp(S^{(k)}_{i,m}/\epsilon)$ can be derived, where $\epsilon$ is a temperature parameter. we optimize $Q$ to maximize the sample-prototype similarity: